Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Semi-Inclusive Deep Inelastic Scattering process

-In general, it can be demonstrated that one can use for SIDIS literally the same formulas as in the DY case using the following procedure: one constructs SIDIS hadronic tensor from Ref.~\cite{Balitsky:2024ozy} by the analytical continuation of the DY hadronic tensor to negative $q\to -q$, replacing $M\to m_h$, and by replacing TMD PDFs of the projectile by TMD FFs according to the following rules:
+In general, it can be demonstrated that the same formulas used for the Drell–Yan case can also be applied to SIDIS via the following procedure: one constructs the SIDIS hadronic tensor from Ref.~\cite{Balitsky:2024ozy} by analytically continuing the Drell–Yan hadronic tensor to negative momentum, $q \to -q$, replacing the hadron mass $M \to m_h$, and substituting the TMD PDFs of the projectile with TMD fragmentation functions (TMD FFs) according to the following rules:

 and